alliecatowo/zmk-sofle/docs/docs/introduction.md

 *   **Split Keyboard Layout**: Ergonomic design based on the Sofle keyboard.
 *   **ZMK Firmware**: Fully wireless and customizable via ZMK.
 *   **OLED Display**: Each half features a nice!view display powered by the [zmk-nice-oled](https://github.com/mctechnology17/zmk-nice-oled) library.
-The left uses the standard `nice_view` layout while the right uses `nice_view_custom` so both screens face the user and display layer and Bluetooth status.
+The left shows the standard layout while the right is flipped so both screens face the user and display layer and Bluetooth status.

 *   **Custom Dongle Display**: The receiver dongle uses a custom display module for advanced status monitoring.

 ## Keyboard Displays

 Each half uses the [zmk-nice-oled](https://github.com/mctechnology17/zmk-nice-oled) screen library.
-The left half uses the `nice_view` layout while the right half uses `nice_view_custom` so both screens face the user and display layer and Bluetooth status.
+The left half shows the standard layout while the right half is flipped so both screens face the user and display layer and Bluetooth status.

 ## Dongle Display